Stovetop Brewing Guide

 Step Six

-Enjoy your stovetop coffee!
+Pour and enjoy your stovetop coffee!

 At the end of the brewing, you will have approximately 180mL of freshly brewed coffee.